12

 • 2-4 hours per week

-• Learn Kiwi English in a class
+• Learn Kiwi English in the classroom and online

 • Learn about New Zealand culture